jsm28/c-issues-convert/out/0481/issue.md

 > Thus, the only operators that can be applied to an array declared with
 > storage-class specifier `register` are `sizeof` and `_Alignof`.

-<u>Thus, an identifier with array type and declared with storage-class specifier
+<ins>Thus, an identifier with array type and declared with storage-class
-`register` may only appear in primary expressions and as operand to `sizeof` and `_Alignof`.</u>
+specifier `register` may only appear in primary expressions and as operand to `sizeof` and `_Alignof`.</ins>

 ### Suggested Technical Corrigendum (Choice 2\)

 Change 6.5.1.1 p3, first sentence

-> The controlling expression of a generic selection is not evaluated <u>and the
+> The controlling expression of a generic selection is not evaluated <ins>and the
 > type of that expression is used without applying any conversions described in
-> Section 6.3</u>.
+> Section 6.3</ins>.

 Add `_Generic` to the exception list in *6.3.2.1 p3* to make it clear that array to pointer conversion applies to none of the controlling or association expression if they are lvalues of array type.

-> Except when it is <u>the controlling expression or an association expression of
+> Except when it is <ins>the controlling expression or an association expression
-> a `_Generic` primary expression, or is</u> the operand of the `sizeof` operator,
+> of a `_Generic` primary expression, or is</ins> the operand of the `sizeof`
-> the `_Alignof` operator, or the unary `&` operator, or is a string literal used
+> operator, the `_Alignof` operator, or the unary `&` operator, or is a string
-> to initialize an array, an expression that has type “array of type” is converted
+> literal used to initialize an array, an expression that has type “array of type”
-> to an expression with type “pointer to type” that points to the initial element
+> is converted to an expression with type “pointer to type” that points to the
-> of the array object and is not an lvalue.
-If the array object has register
+> initial element of the array object and is not an lvalue.
+If the array object
-> storage class, the behavior is undefined.
+> has register storage class, the behavior is undefined.

 Also add a forward reference to `_Generic` in 6.3.2.